TryHackMe: Mr Robot CTF – Walkthrough

 Answer: 822c73956184f694993bede3eb39f959

-Now we need to look for further vulnerabilities.
+Now we need to look for further vulnerabilities, since we do not have root access yet.
 For this we can use a tool such as LinEnum.
 But we need to get this program on the target pc, which we can do by starting a Python webserver on our attacker pc, and then we can fetch the program through curl.

 python -m http.server